TL-System/plato/docs/running.md

 git clone https://github.com/TL-System/plato
 ```

 Your CCDB username can be located after signing into the [CCDB portal](https://ccdb.computecanada.ca/).
-Contact Baochun Li (`bli@ece.toronto.edu`) for a new account on Compute Canada.
+Contact Baochun Li (`bli@ece.toronto.edu`) for a new account on Digital Research Alliance of Canada.

 ### Preparing the Python Runtime Environment